-Abusers may demonstrate cruelty to animals or children
+Cruelty to animals or children

-Batterers may use drugs and alcohol to cope with stress
+Use drugs and alcohol to cope with stress

-Abusers blame others for their actions
+Blame others for their actions

-Abusers may isolate their partners from their friends and family
+Isolate their partners from their friends and family

-Batterers have the “Dr. Jekyll and Mr. Hyde” personality
+The “Dr. Jekyll and Mr. Hyde” personality

 Batterers can be very good actors and can hide their negative attributes from their friends and family, only showing their true self to their partners.
 Outside people may even comment on how wonderful he or she is.
 Batterers often have narcissistic traits and can be very charming, often holding prominent positions in the community, such as leaders or police officers.
 This can cause the victim to question their own perceptions of his or her partner because everyone else thinks he or she is so great.
 Sometimes significant others will deny the stories or blame survivors for making the batterers angry, which justifies abusers’ violent actions.
 This can make victims prone to believing the myths about batterers and create even more self-blame.